 Examples of emotional abuse

-- Threats: Threats are an unpleasant extreme and they will disrupt the possibility of leaving a relationship full of emotional abuse.
-It is very common for abusers to resort to threaten with “hurting themselves” if the victims leave or do something in particular.They not only threaten to harm themselves but also to take their own life or threaten to take their partner’s life.
-It is a cycle that will never end due to regret and the dependency that has been created.
+- Threats: Threats are an unpleasant extreme and they will disrupt the ability to leave an emotionally abusive relationship.
+It is very common for abusers to resort to threatening to hurt themselves if the victim leaves.They do not only threaten to harm themselves, but also threaten to take their own life or partner’s.
+It is a cycle that will never end due to the dependency that has been created.

 The negative effects of emotional abuse